rgbkrk/autodock/README.md

 ```

 Replace `training/webapp` with the name of the container from the Docker hub you want to trigger on.

+You're probably in the mood to make it `docker pull` that image for you automatically and restart some services.

+## TODO

+* Make configuration suck less
+* Create default pull option
+* Actually figure out how to link it up with the host to do `docker` actions

 ## Development